mttaggart/everlive-docker/README.md

 ## How to Use this Repository

 This repo contains session-specific folders that will include any starter files and scripts we'll need for each session.
 There's also a `README.md` with an overview of the session's content and activities.
-This file will also contain primary, secondary, and bonus completion objectives for each section.
+This file will also contain action and learning objectives for each section.

 ## Course Sections